 Tragically, Mary died a year after they settled in Ohio -- on Nov.
 7, 1813, at the age of 34 -- perhaps in childbirth.
 The precise cause of death may never be known.
 She is buried at the Hopewell Church Cemetery near Sego.

-After Mary's death, Daniel was left to raise six motherless children -- Rebecca Danison, Jacob Miner, Sarah Ferguson, Solomon Miner, Francis Miner and Daniel Minor Jr. There's a possibility that Daniel and Mary had another daughter Mary, who married James Burgoin, but that connection is not yet proven.
+After Mary's death, Daniel was left to raise six motherless children -- Rebecca Danison, Jacob Miner, Sarah Ferguson, Solomon Miner, Francis Miner and Daniel Minor Jr. There's a possibility that Daniel and Mary had another daughter Mary Burgoyne, but that connection is not yet proven.

 On Oct.
 12, 1814, in Muskingum County, OH, the 38-year-old Daniel married 21-year-old Margaret "Peggy" Fluckey (1793-1865), the daughter of George and Margaret (Stotz) Fluckey.
 The wedding was performed by Elder James Quin, and is recorded today in marriage lists of the county.
 There was a 17-year age difference between groom and bride.

-They had 10 more children of their own -- Mary Sellers, Sarah Miner, George S. Miner, Mahala White, Elizabeth "Libby" Wilson Armstrong, Margaret Sloan Maxwell, Capt.
+The second marriage produced 10 more children -- Mary Sellers, Sarah Miner, George S. Miner, Mahala White, Elizabeth "Libby" Wilson Armstrong, Margaret Sloan Maxwell, Capt.
 Henry Clay Minor, Eli B. Miner and Lydia Ann Brown.

 In about 1812 or 1813, Daniel and Peggy were members of "The Hopewell Class," which "was organized to meet at Abram Hamisfar's (now Rusk's), of which Robert Chalfant was leader," said the History of Fairfield & Perry Counties.
 Daniel's children Jacob, Rebecca and Francis were also members of this class.